openflighthpc/docs.openflighthpc.org/docs/flight-environment/use-flight/flight-admin-tools/hunter.md

 Choose label: login1
 ```
 !!! tip
-    You can clear the current node name by pressing `down` in the label editor.
+    You can clear the current node name by pressing ++down++ in the label editor.

 When done editing, press ++enter++ to save.
 The modified node label will appear next to the ip address and original node label.
 ```